maplechori/EVESpy/README.md

 I then trained a haar OpenCV model to identify the 'yellow' gate.

-Further work will involve automating the process of traveling using that model.
+### Further work required:

+* Clean up
+* Refactoring and automation

+Ideally this should all be automated to navigate automatically to the target system.